Classification of spin-chain braid representations: Proof of Theorem : conclusion

 For (\bI) We proceed as follows.
 Suppose $\alphaa$ is a solution, i.e. an admissible configuration.
 We require to show that there is a $(p,q,\rho,s) \in \SSS_N$ and a point in $\C^{(p,q)}$ such that applying $\Rec$ to this germ gives $ \alphaa$.
 First let us consider the data of the $\off$ edges.
 For this (and in various guises hereafter) we will make use of Lemma~\ref{le:chip}.

-{\pi_{\mathsf{p}}} {\pi_{\mathsf{q}}} {\pi_{\rho}} \begin{lemma} Let $\alphaa$ be an admissible configuration of $K_N$. \\ (I) The $\off$ data of $\alphaa$ induces a partition $\partp(\alphaa)$ of the vertices (into `nations'); and in particular there is a $\off$ on an edge if and only if this edge is between vertices in different parts. \\ (II) Furthermore, every $\off$ between the same two nations carries the same parameter. \\ (III) Thus a solution $\alphaa$ is partially characterised by the partition $\partp(\alphaa)$ and the parameters it associates to the edges of $K_{\partp(\alphaa)}$ (each vertex of $K_{\partp(\alphaa)}$ represents a nation; and each edge of $K_{\partp(\alphaa)}$ represents the collection of edges of $K_N$ that are between the same two nations). \\ (IV) The $\off$ data of $\alphaa$ agrees with what we obtain by applying $\Rec$ to a germ with $p=\partp(\alphaa)$. \end{lemma}
+{\pi_{\mathsf{p}}} {\pi_{\mathsf{q}}} {\pi_{\rho}} \begin{lemma} Let $\alphaa$ be an admissible configuration of $K_N$. \\ (I) The $\off$ data of $\alphaa$ induces a partition $\partp(\alphaa)$ of the vertices (into `nations'); and in particular there is a $\off$ on an edge if and only if this edge is between vertices in different parts. \\ (II) Furthermore, every $\off$ between the same two nations carries the same parameter {$\mu_{ij} = \sqrt{b_{ij} c_{ij}}$}. \\ (III) Thus a solution $\alphaa$ is partially characterised by the partition $\partp(\alphaa)$ and the parameters it associates to the edges of $K_{\partp(\alphaa)}$ (each vertex of $K_{\partp(\alphaa)}$ represents a nation; and each edge of $K_{\partp(\alphaa)}$ represents the collection of edges of $K_N$ that are between the same two nations). \\ (IV) The $\off$ data of $\alphaa$ agrees with what we obtain by applying $\Rec$ to a germ with $p=\partp(\alphaa)$. \end{lemma}

 \proof (I) Observe from the list of allowed triangle configurations in Prop.\ref{pr:N3} that this data is \chippy\ with $\off$ in the role of $\xx$ and all other decorations together in the role of $\yy$.
 Now apply the \roo\ Lemma, \ref{le:chip}(I). \\ (II) The parameter constraint comes from observing the configurations in Prop.\ref{pr:N3} with exactly two $\off$s.
 We see firstly that if two edges between nations meet then they carry the same parameter.
 So now suppose $\{v,v' \} $ are distinct vertices in one nation, and $\{w,w'\}$ in another.
 Thus $vw$ and $v'w'$ are edges between nations, hence $\off$ edges.
-But of course so is $vw'$, and this has the same parameter as both. \\ (III,IV) follow immediately.
+But of course so is $vw'$, and this has the same parameter as both. {Note that $\mu_{ij}=\sqrt{b_{ij} c_{ij}}$ is X-invariant, thus the X-orbit of $\alphaa$ contains a rep with these $b_{ij} =c_{ij}$ as in $\Rec$.} \\ (III,IV) follow immediately.
 Note that there are points in $\C^{(p,q)}$ with $\mu$ parameters as in $\alphaa$.